dragana1011/HappyPaw/README.md

-# SUbloger
+# HappyPaw
-Simple blog platform with basic CRUD functions implemented.
+Simple presentation app with admin app in the backend for basic CRUD operations.